 An integral part of the SAKG program is the support of our volunteers.
-We require 5 volunteers per session for the successfull delivery of the SAKG program.
+We require 5 volunteers per session for the successful delivery of the SAKG program.

 The role of the volunteer is to supervise a group of approximately 5 children and assist them in their garden or kitchen task while enabling them to do the work.